 - Scrap metal dealers also accept stainless steel appliances and cookware, as well as cast iron skillets, pots, and pans.

-- Old television, computers, and other electronics also contain a good deal of scrap metal.
+- Old televisions, computers, and other electronics also contain a good deal of scrap metal.

-- You’ll also find a lot of scrap steel from old bicycles and cars.
+- You’ll find a lot of scrap steel in old bicycles and cars.

-- You can also take the copper coils from old air conditioners and take them to the closest scrap yard.
+- You can also remove the copper coils from old air conditioners and take them to the closest scrapyard.

 - Even power cords and Christmas lights contain copper wiring you can exchange for money.